sreerajchintham/my-portfolio-netlify/content/pages/projects/project-two.md

 client: Personal Project
 description: >-
-  This is a small personal project that I created out of my own necessity and will be part of uch bigger project I will be working on soon.
+  This is a small personal project that I created out of my own necessity and will be part of much bigger project I will be working on soon.
 featuredImage:
   type: ImageBlock
   url: /images/bg2.jpg